Certified Yoga Teacher

 It wasn't long after that I developed a love for vinyasa yoga, and obtained my teaching certification.
 At the time, I had never heard of hypermobility or understood how it could affect an already vulnerable spine.
 By the time I was 26, I developed SI joint dysfunction.
 Through physical therapy, I discovered the stabilizing benefits of Pilates, and decided to add that to my certifications, while continuing to teach yoga.
 At 33, after having my first child, I was diagnosed with spondylolisthesis and stenosis of my lumbar spine.

-I’ve learned firsthand how imbalances caused by scoliosis can lead to compensation and further injuries.
-And nerve impingement caused by stenosis can be aggravated by just about anything.
-I’m intimately familiar with pain and injury, and I've learned that mindful movement is the best medicine.
-I’ve worked hard to find ways to keep my body strong without increasing my pain level or compromising my injury.
-Applying Pilates principles to other low impact forms of exercise allows me to get an effective workout while keeping my body safe and in alignment.
+I’ve learned firsthand how imbalances caused by scoliosis can lead to compensation and further injuries, and I believe that mindful movement is the best medicine.
+I’ve worked hard to find ways to keep my body strong without increasing my pain level or compromising my spine.
+Through scoliosis-safe Pilates, and applying Pilates principles to other low impact forms of exercise, I get an effective workout while keeping my body in alignment.
 This is how the idea for The Reformed Method was born.